vmchien217/dagger/hilt/migration-guide.md

 If your Activity or Fragment either extends from `DaggerAppCompatActivity`, `DaggerFragment`, or similar classes, these need to be removed and replaced with non-Dagger equivalents (like `AppCompatActivity` or a regular `Fragment`).
-If you any child fragments or views that are still using dagger.android, you’ll need to implement `HasAndroidInjector` by injecting a `DispatchingAndroidInjector` (see example below).
+If you have any child fragments or views that are still using dagger.android, you’ll need to implement `HasAndroidInjector` by injecting a `DispatchingAndroidInjector` (see example below).

 When you have migrated all of the children off of dagger.android, come back later to remove the `HasAndroidInjector` code.

-### A simple dagger.android example
+#### A simple dagger.android example

 The following example shows migrating an activity while still allowing it to support both Hilt and dagger.android fragments.